cfengine/documentation/resources/additional-topics/content-driven-policy.markdown

 reviewed: 2019-05-06
 ---

-## What is a Content-Driven Policy?
+## What is a content-driven policy?

 A Content-Driven Policy is a text file with lines containing semi-colon